Fresh, Fast & Healthy.

 Of all of the things ThunderCloud does to build community, what is most meaningful to you personally?

 The success of the ThunderCloud Subs Turkey Trot.
-The great people within our company combined our collective enthusiasm, energy and skill sets into an Austin Thanksgiving Day tradition that has grown since 1991 to include more than 20,000 participants in 2014, and that has cumulatively contributed nearly $2.5 million dollars to Caritas of Austin to benefit the less fortunate.
+The great people within our company, combined with our collective enthusiasm, energy and skill sets, turned this into an Austin Thanksgiving Day tradition that has grown since 1991 to include more than 21,000 participants in 2024.
+For 34 years, the ThunderCloud Subs Turkey Trot has contributed 100% of event proceed to Caritas of Austin to benefit the less fortunate in our community.
+The cumulative contribution from the Trot is now over $5.4 million dollars.
+The event’s success and goodwill in our community blows me away.
+The energy and enthusiasm of the volunteers is simply nourishing for the soul.
+The TCloud Trot has shown me that volunteering and service are a prescription for happiness.

 What do you most love about Austin?